Get E-Book

 const usedPct = ((1 - free / total) * 100).toFixed(1);

 os.totalmem() is more predictable.
-It reports the physical RAM visible to the operating system.
-On a 16 GB machine, the number will be close to 16 GB, although firmware and hardware reservations can remove a few hundred megabytes from what the OS exposes.
+It reports the physical memory visible to the operating system.
+A 16 GB machine usually reports close to 16 GB, although firmware and hardware reservations can remove some memory before the OS sees it.

 Memory in Containers

-Figure 5.2 — Memory readings have different scopes: os.totalmem() and os.freemem() describe host-visible memory, container limits define a smaller operating edge, and process.memoryUsage() reports only the current Node process.
+Figure 5.2 - Memory readings have different scopes. os.totalmem() and os.freemem() describe host-visible memory.
+Container limits can be much smaller. process.memoryUsage() reports the current Node process.

 const fs = require('node:fs');